 ADT).
-The scope and size of the project a City's Significance Determination Threshoproject emissions over the long-term are contribute substantially to an existing or significant, and no mitigation measures a olds for A not anti projecte Air Quality.
+The scope and size of the project a City's Significance Determination Thresho project emissions over the long-term are contribute substantially to an existing or significant, and no mitigation measures a olds for A not anti projecte Air Quality.
 Based o cipated to violate a d air quality violation n the residentiany air quality st al land use, andard or c) Expose sensitive receptors to substantial pollutant concentrations?

-lss sue Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact dust and duration related land use result in region is As described in III (b) above, construction operations could temporarily increase the emissions of dust and other pollutants.
-However, construction emissions would be temporary and short-term in duration; implementation of Best Management Practices (BMPs) would reduce potential impacts related to construction activities to a less than significant level.
+lss sue Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact dust and duration related land use result in region is as described in III (b) above, construction operations could temporarily increase the emissions of just and other pollutants.
+However, construction emissions would be temporary and short-term in uration; implementation of Best Management Practices (BMPs) would reduce potential impacts elated to construction activities to a less than significant level.
 The project is consistent with the and use designation and would not violate an air quality plan.
-Therefore, the project would not result in a cumulatively considerable net increase of any criteria pollutant for which the project region is a nonattainment under applicable federal or state ambient air quality standards.
-Impacts would be less than significant. d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people? \boxtimes Odors wof the punburned erm (Construction) vould be generated from vehicles an roject.
-Odors produced during consted hydrocarbons from tailpipes of core temporary and generally occur at le.
-Therefore, impacts would be less truction would onstruction eq magnitudes th be attributable to uipment and arch nat would not affe concentratio ns of ngs.
-Such Typical l such od would d Residen odors n rm (Operational) long-term operational characteristics ors nor anticipated to generate odo lemolish the existing structure and c tial units, in the long-term operation or are they anticipated to generate of re, project operations would result i rs affecting a s construct a new n, are not typico odors affecting ubstantial numbe vresidence and a ally associated wit a substantial nur er of people.
-T ccessory dwel th the creation he project ling unit. n of such IV.
-BIOL OGICAL RESOURCES - Would the project: a) Have substantial adverse effects, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service? single-fa contain ject site is located in a developed res amily residence.
-On-site landscaping any sensitive biological resources no pecies.
-No impacts would occur, and ; is ornamental or does it conta in nature, and th ain any candidate e project site , sensitive or s does not b) Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, and regulations or by the California Department of Fish and Game or U.S. Fish and Wildlife Service?
+Therefore, the project would not esult in a cumulatively considerable net increase of any criteria pollutant for which the project egion is a nonattainment under applicable federal or state ambient air quality standards.
+Impacts would be less than significant. d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people? $\boxtimes$ Odors wof the punburned Short-term (Construction) Odors would be generated from vehicles and/or equipment exhaust emissions during construction of the project.
+Odors produced during construction would be attributable to concentrations of unburned hydrocarbons from tailpipes of construction equipment and architectural coatings.
+Such odors are temporary and generally occur at magnitudes that would not affect a substantial number of people.
+Therefore, impacts would be less than significant.
+Typical l such od would d Residen odors n Long-term (Operational) Typical long-term operational characteristics of the project are not associated with the creation of such odors nor anticipated to generate odors affecting a substantial number of people.
+The project would demolish the existing structure and construct a new residence and accessory dwelling unit.
+Residential units, in the long-term operation, are not typically associated with the creation of such odors nor are they anticipated to generate odors affecting a substantial number or people.
+Therefore, project operations would result in less than significant impacts.
+IV.
+BIOL OGICAL RESOURCES - Would the project: a) Have substantial adverse effects, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service? single-fa contain The project site is located in a developed residential neighborhood and is currently developed with a single-family residence.
+On-site landscaping is ornamental in nature, and the project site does not contain any sensitive biological resources nor does it contain any candidate, sensitive or special status species.
+No impacts would occur, and no mitigation measures are required. b) Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, and regulations or by the California Department of Fish and Game or U.S. Fish and Wildlife Service?